MidLevel/Ruffles/README.md

 ### Threading
 Ruffles is nativley multi threaded and uses a background worker thread by default to handle network I/O.

+### Thread Safe
+All public APIs in Ruffles are designed to be thread safe and can be accessed from any thread.

 ### Dependency Free
 Ruffles is 100% dependency free, it's thus very portable and should run on most platforms.